 Poppit Sands with the tide out

 I joined Area 43 in 2017, before that my background was mostly in marketing and events management.
-I have also been the volunteer Youth Leader at St Dogmaels Youth Club since 2011.
-During this time as well as running the club, I have organised and managed a mini music festival and community carnivals with live music too!
+I was also the volunteer Youth Leader at St Dogmaels Youth Club for 8 years.
+During that time as well as running the club, I organised and managed a mini music festival and community carnivals with live music too!

 I feel it’s important to challenge, as well as support the young people that I work with, to help them appreciate the value of putting effort into whatever they are hoping to achieve.
-Working at Area 43 brings new responsibilities and different issues, but ultimately my goal is the same; to offer the best I can to young people and to empower them to realise their future possibilities.
+Working at Area 43 brings changing responsibilities and different issues, but ultimately my goal is the same; to offer the best I can to young people and to empower them to realise their future possibilities.

 I began studying with The Open University in 2011, whilst raising two girls as a single mum and working full time.
-I have faced several personal traumas over the years, but through sheer determination, I managed to overcome those struggles and I gained a Diploma of Higher Education (based around working with Children, Young People and Families), I graduated in 2017.
+I have faced several personal traumas over the years, but through sheer determination, I managed to overcome those struggles and I am currently studying for a Bachelors Degree based around working with Children, Young People and Families.

 Who inspires you the most?